mvolkmann/blog/src/flutter.md

 Stateless widgets render one time based parameters passed to them.

 Stateful widgets are defined by a pair of classes.
-The first extends `StatefulWidget`, defines a constructor, and overrides the `createState` method.
+The first class extends `StatefulWidget`, defines final properties, defines a constructor, and overrides the `createState` method to create an instance of the second class.
-The second extends `State`, defines state fields, and overrides the `build` method.
+The second class can be private and be defined in the same source file as the first.
-Storing the state in a separate class allows the widget class to remain immutable.
+It extends `State`, defines state fields, and overrides the `build` method Storing the state in a separate class allows the widget class to remain immutable.
 Stateful widgets render initially and again each time their state changes.

-It is common for `build` methods return a nested set of widgets rather than just a single widget.
+The `build` method returns a single widget, but that widget typically has additional child widgets.

 Flutter-compatible editors provide snippets for defining new widgets that dramatically reduce the amount of code that must be typed.